lmm-tst/WWMI-Tools-Texture-Ex/README.md

   <a href="#license">License</a>
 </p>

-## For Mod Authors

-**WWMI 0.7.0** and **WWMI Tools 0.9.0** updates resolved issues with blur on movement and component glitches (esp. front hair).
-To fix existing mods:
-1. Update **WWMI** to the [latest version](https://github.com/SpectrumQT/WWMI/releases/latest).
-2. Update **WWMI Tools** Blender plugin to the [latest version](https://github.com/SpectrumQT/WWMI-TOOLS/releases/latest).
-3. Restart Bledner.
-4. If you created WWMI mod before Wuthering Waves 1.0 update, follow [Modder Guide](https://github.com/SpectrumQT/WWMI-TOOLS/blob/main/guides/modder_guide.md#how-to-update-wwmi-10-mod-to-11) instead.
-5. Export mod to the new folder (or backup and use existing one).
-6. Apply desired manual tweaks to the new mod.ini and move textures.

 ## Known Issues

 - Glitch with duplicate modded objects on screen (Merged Skeleton hard limitation, won't be fixed)

-## Disclaimers

-- **Alpha-2 Warning** — WWMI is in second alpha testing phase.
-Feature set and formats are more or less set in stone, but you still can expect some issues here and there.

 ## Features

 - **Frame Dump Data Extraction** — Fully automatic objects extraction from WuWa frame dumps